FarnazFouladi/HashSeq/README.md

 We can visualize the relationship between the mean and standard deviation of one-mismatch children and the abundances of their parents.
-This visualization helps us to set a filtering threshold at above which the LOESS regression is good fit for our data.
+This visualization helps us to set a filtering threshold at above which the LOESS regression is a good fit for our data.

 ``` r
 #Add file name